 Stefanie studied communication design, fine art, and photography at The Open Window School of Visual Communication, Pretoria (1999 – 2001).
 With a special interest in photography, she furthered her studies at the National College of Photography in Pretoria, where she graduated with a joint best portfolio award, (2004).
 After her studies, she started a commercial photography studio and was represented by Shine Photographers Johannesburg, (2005 – 2007).
 In 2008, Stefanie moved to the UK where she studied for a diploma in Transpersonal Integrative Psychotherapy at the Centre for Counseling and Psychotherapy Education in London, (2009 – 2013).
 This experience of an in-depth inquiry into the human psyche informs her work as a fine art photographer.
 In June 2015 Stefanie returned to South Africa.
 She has been a full-time artist since 2015.
 She participated in a number of a group exhibitions in galleries around South Africa, which include: Kalashnikov Gallery, DF Contemporary Gallery; Fried Contemporary Gallery; Priest Gallery; the KKNK (curated by Dead Bunny Society) and her work has been published in the online magazine Between 10 and 5 (2016 – 2017).
 She also exhibited her work in a group exhibition at Scope Miami beach for See.Me (2018) and in the The Awesome Womxn exhibition (2019) at the Association of arts, Pretoria .
 Stefanie’s work has recently been published in the photographic Journal “Unvael Journal” which is a quarterly print journal that showcases a variety of unique and emerging artists from around the world, published by Michael Ash Smith (2018).
 Her work has been featured in online galleries and magazines which include: Casadiringhiera – work selected by Bastian Haus; Playtusu; Stellaremagazine; thetaxcollection; SeeMecommunity and Inspiration iii (2018).
 Stefanie has been collaborating with the music label Amselcom, her images will be used for an EP and the cover of the Artist Arutani (2018/19).
 Her work will also be published in the photographic print magazine Soundvision in the coming year (2019).
-Stefanie is being represented by DF Contemporary Gallery Cape Town and was an associated artist with the Dead Bunny Society, South Africa.
+Stefanie is being represented by DF Contemporary Gallery Cape Town and is an associated artist with the Dead Bunny Society, South Africa.
 She is a member of the See.Me artists community.